-Perhaps the classical example of species interaction is predation: the hunting of prey by its predator.
+Perhaps the classical example of species interaction is predation: the consumption of prey by its predator.
 Nature shows on television highlight the drama of one living organism killing another.
 Populations of predators and prey in a community are not constant over time: in most cases, they vary in cycles that appear to be related.
 The most often cited example of predator-prey dynamics is seen in the cycling of the lynx (predator) and the snowshoe hare (prey), using nearly 200 year-old trapping data from North American forests (Figure 1).
 This cycle of predator and prey lasts approximately 10 years, with the predator population lagging 1–2 years behind that of the prey population.
 As the hare numbers increase, there is more food available for the lynx, allowing the lynx population to increase as well.
 When the lynx population grows to a threshold level, however, they kill so many hares that hare population begins to decline, followed by a decline in the lynx population because of scarcity of food.
 When the lynx population is low, the hare population size begins to increase due, at least in part, to low predation pressure, starting the cycle anew.

 Herbivory describes the consumption of plants by insects and other animals, and it is another interspecific relationship that affects populations.
 Unlike animals, most plants cannot outrun predators or use mimicry to hide from hungry animals.
 Some plants have developed mechanisms to defend against herbivory.
 Other species have developed mutualistic relationships; for example, herbivory provides a mechanism of seed distribution that aids in plant reproduction.

 Defense Mechanisms against Predation and Herbivory